 In his March 21, 2020 interview with Emily St. John Mandel, the author of the bestselling pandemic novel Station Eleven, NPR’s Scott Simon asked Mandel whether she thinks the current pandemic is going to produce “a raft of novels, poems, songs or new artistic inspirations.”
 She replied that that probably will be a challenge.
 “How do you write the coronavirus novel that isn’t actually the same as every other coronavirus novel?” she asked rhetorically.

-Mandel’s observation that, once it's over, a lot of us will have similar stories to tell—a story of staying home—is spot on.
+Mandel’s observation that, once it's over, a lot of us will have similar stories to tell—a story of staying home, a story of quarantine and lockdown—is spot on.
 But because we humans harbor different virtues and vices, we will not all have the same coronavirus story to tell.
 Some survivors will have chilling tales to tell of how they or others like them punched elderly shoppers or looted hospitals in order to secure a personal stockpile of face masks.
 But many others will have heartwarming and heroic stories to reports about how they fought a relentless battle at the frontlines to prevent people from dying while recycling the same face mask over and over again, how they convinced owners of local stores to have “senior only” hours to help protect the most vulnerable in the community, or how they persuaded politicians on both sides of the aisle to act out of kindness rather than on the basis of partisan conviction.